andrewcumming/crustcool/README.md

 	precalc	force a precalc (1) or instead load in previously saved precalc (0) ngrid	number of grid points
+	ytop	column depth at the top of the grid (default 1e12)

 	SFgap	neutron superfluid gap.
 Choices are
 			0=normal neutrons (not SF)